 For the husband is the head of the wife, even as Christ is the head of the church… Husbands, love your wives, even as Christ also loved the church, and gave himself for it… Nevertheless let every one of you in particular so love his wife even as himself; and the wife see that she reverence her husband.Excerpted from Ephesians Chapter 5.
 Go see for yourself.

 To what degree is Christ the head of the church?
 Do we have “veto power?”
 Marriage, according to the Bible (See Ephesians and elsewhere) is a picture of the relationship between a Christian and the Lord Jesus.

 Who completes whom?
 Is the Christian life an “equal partnership with Christ?”
 What does the word “reverence” mean according to the Bible?
-Does a man really have to be willing to give his life in defense of his family?
+Does a man really have to be willing to give his life in defense of his wife?

 The following quote by an early feminist icon should tell you all you need to know about feminism.